Chapter 17.40

 (1) Where nonresource land uses extend into natural resource areas or exist side-by-side, natural resource management operations are frequently the subjects of nuisance complaints and on occasion have been forced to cease or curtail operations.
 Such nuisance complaints discourage investments in natural resource land improvements to the detriment of adjacent natural resource land uses and the economic viability of the county’s resource industry as a whole.
 It is the purpose and intent of this chapter to reduce the loss of its natural resource lands by limiting and defining the circumstances under which natural resource lands management operations may be considered a nuisance.
 This chapter is not to be construed as in any way modifying or abridging county, state or federal laws; rather it is only to be utilized in the interpretation and enforcement of the provisions of this code and county regulations.

-(2) An additional purpose of this chapter is to promote a good neighbor policy between natural resource lands and nonresource land property owners by advising purchasers and users of property adjacent to or near natural resource land management operations of the inherent potential problems associated with such purchase or residence, including, but not limited to, the use of chemicals, or from spraying, pruning, harvesting, or mineral extraction with associated activities, which occasionally generates traffic, dust, smoke, noise, odor and the hours of operation that may accompany natural resource land management operations.
+(2) An additional purpose of this chapter is to promote a good neighbor policy between natural resource lands and nonresource land property owners by advising purchasers, developers and users of property adjacent to or near natural resource land management operations of the inherent potential problems associated with such purchase of the property, including, but not limited to, the use of chemicals, or from spraying, pruning, harvesting, or mineral extraction with associated activities, which occasionally generates traffic, dust, smoke, noise, odor and the hours of operation that may accompany natural resource land management operations.
 It is intended that through mandatory disclosures purchasers and users will better understand the impact of living near natural resource lands and be prepared to accept attendant conditions as the natural result of living in or near natural resource lands and rural areas.

-(3) An additional purpose of this chapter is to provide notice, through a disclosure statement, a the potential incompatibilities, inconveniences and discomforts that may arise from natural resource land management activities.
+(3) An additional purpose of this chapter is to provide notice, through a disclosure statement, of the potential incompatibilities, inconveniences and discomforts that may arise from natural resource land management activities.
+[Ord.
+1269 §28, 2016; Ord.
+1197 §3, 2007; Ord.
+1170B, 2000; Ord.
+1157, 1998; Ord.
+1119 §2, 1991]

 17.40.040 Policy on agricultural nuisances.